Andrea Beaumont: Adventures

+Superman: The Animated Series

+Delany later voiced Lois Lane and teamed up with Kevin Conroy again for the three-part Superman: The Animated Series crossover, "World's Finest."
+In these episodes, Lois found herself in a love triangle with Superman and Batman.
+According to Delany, Batman was drawn to Lois "because she had Andrea’s voice."
+This subtle detail proved that Bruce still held a deep love for Andrea long after the events of Batman: Mask of the Phantasm, simply because Lois reminded him of her.

 "Epilogue"

 The Phantasm makes a cameo appearance in the Justice League Unlimited episode "Epilogue" (2005).
-Years after Bruce Wayne's retirement, Amanda Waller hires Andrea to murder Terry McGinnis' parents and recreate the original Batman's origin.
-However, Andrea refuses moments before doing so.
+Years after Bruce Wayne's retirement, Amanda Waller hires the now-elderly Andrea to murder Terry McGinnis' parents and recreate the original Batman's origin.
+However, when Andrea realizes what she's been hired to do, she refuses Waller's contract.

 Batman Beyond 2.0

 The Phantasm returns in "Mark of the Phantasm", a seven-part storyline in the 2015 digital comic Batman Beyond 2.0 (set after the Batman Beyond animated series).
-At the secret behest of Amanda Waller, Andrea seeks out the great-grandnephew of Joe Chill, Jake Chill (a.k.a. the Vigilante), for the murder of Terry McGinnis' father.
+At the secret behest of Amanda Waller, Andrea seeks out the great grandnephew of Joe Chill, Jake Chill (a.k.a. the Vigilante), for the murder of Terry McGinnis' father.
 Beaumont is charged with killing Jake before Terry learns of Jake's guilt, in an effort to remove any temptation for Terry to attempt the same.

 After an initial attempt on Jake's life fails due to Terry's intercession, Andrea visits Bruce in the Batcave.
-Bruce reveals that he searched for Andrea, and attempts to convince her that it is not too late for them.
+Bruce reveals that he searched for Andrea years earlier and attempts to convince her that it is not too late for them.
 Andrea acknowledges that, despite their similarities, they are at loggerheads: "I do things Batman can't.
 I always have".
 Beaumont abandons her second attempt on Jake's life when he accidentally dies from exposure to Joker venom.